 The successor to the Pan American Conferences and the Pan American Union (1910)

+the Organization of American States (OAS) was founded in 1948.
+Headquartered in Washington, D.C., United States, it is the oldest active regional organization.
 The aim of the OAS is to build an order of peace and justice on the American continent, promote solidarity, development and cooperation among the States of the region, support democracy and protect human rights.

 The structure of the Organization, the functions of its bodies, its common principles and purposes are set out in the Charter of the OAS, approved at the Ninth International Pan American Conference, held in Bogota in 1948.
 Today, the OAS has 35 member States, in addition to 72 Permanent Observers.